zoot101/snapraid-daily/docs/muttrc-examples/README.md

 to send emails.
 The script requires a muttrc file which will contain all the settings to allow mutt to send emails.

-Two configurations are shown below.
-One for Gmail which works through the use of "App Passwords" which are simple to configure.
-This is the preferred option.
+Three configurations are shown below.
+The first one is for Gmail which works through the use of "App Passwords" which are simple to configure.
+This is the preferred option for its simplicity.

-A 2nd configuration is shown for outlook.com.
-However, this is more complicated as it requires calling a hook script to handle the oauth2 protocol required.
-The author has not been able to get app passwords working with outlook.
+Added configurations are shown for outlook.com and also gmail.
+However, these are more complicated as they require calling a hook script to handle the oauth2 protocol required.

+Although long term they will probably prove to be more reliable as some email providers can often disable features like app passwords.
+They work by effectively getting mutt to masquerade as Mozilla Thunderbird (which is widely supported).

+The author has not been able to get app passwords working with outlook, it may be down to the reason that they only seem to list a certain few clients like old generation Xbox consoles that are intended for use with app passwords on their website.

+To data, only gmail has proved reliable for the author with app passwords.

 The author would like to add more sample configurations here in the future, but alternative methods of notifications will be explored via hook